BrunoScaglione/TCC-Autonomous-Ship/notes/priorities.md

 - remember to rewrite surge control part
 - change architectre figure: GUI and colors
 - # Need to make a route for setting different locations in the map
+- # TODOS
+- TODO: service for getting the updated waypoints from venus server